VCnockaert/dd4/readme.md

 The arguments `-v`, `-p` and `-s` can be used to control what information is printed to the command line or terminal.
 By default, no output is provided.
 Following information can be printed:

  - General info (`-v`): Provides information such as mode, amount of shows and amount of stages required.
- - Stage overview (`-p`): Prints all stages, which shows play on them and their corresponding stating and ending time slots.
+ - Stage overview (`-p`): Prints all stages, which shows play on them and their corresponding starting and ending time slots.
- - Stage occupancy (`-s`): Generates a visual overview of all stages indicating at which time slots a show is scheduled and at which time slots no show is scheduled.
+ - Stage occupancy (`-s`): Generates a visual overview of all stages indicating at which time slots a show is scheduled and at which time slots the stage is not in use.

 All possible output information can thus be provided by: